cabforum/cabforum.org/content/posts/2023/2023-07-19-2023-07-19-minutes-of-the-s-mime-certificate-working-group.md

 Stephen commented that ETSI TS 119 411-6 (overlaying the SBR on ETSI requirements) was going through remote consensus and was expected to become final around the time of the SBRv1.
 In the meantime, the text in SMC03 is adequate for Certificate Issuers who use ETSI audits.

 Stephen asked if any Certificate Issuers would be interested in working on a ballot to include a signature scheme (such as eIDAS) as a vetting option.
-See [https://github.com/cabforum/smime/blob/main/SBR.md#3241-attribute-collection-of-individual-identity][2] item 4.
+See the relevant section in the SBR [cabforum/smime](https://github.com/cabforum/smime/blob/main/SBR.md#3241-attribute-collection-of-individual-identity) item 4.

-Stephen encouraged members to use the issues list on GitHub at [https://github.com/cabforum/smime/issues][3].
+Stephen encouraged members to use the issues list on GitHub at [cabforum/smime](https://github.com/cabforum/smime/issues).
 Pedro Fuentes asked if the group could do a routine review of those issues in a call.

 ### 6. Any Other Business